-Special Enrollment Period - A set time when members can change their health or drugs plans or return to Original Medicare.
-Situations in which you may be eligible for a Special Enrollment Period include: if you move outside the service area, if you are getting "Extra Help" with your prescription drug costs, if you move into a nursing home, or if we violate our contract with you.
+Special Enrollment Period - A set time when members can change their health or drug plans or return to Original Medicare.
+Situations in which you may be eligible for a Special Enrollment Period include: if you move outside the service area, if you move into a nursing home, or if we violate our contract with you.